What is a skills taxonomy and why does your organisation need it?

 • Functional Skills – Documentation and writing skills, unit testing, acceptance testing, giving training/demos on product

-Step 2: Add the critical skills along with descriptions
+Step 2: Add the identified skills along with descriptions

-One by one, add the skills you have ascertained are critical for the success of your organisation, a description of those skills, which department’s members should select the listed skills, and whether the skill is mandatory.
+One by one, add the skills you have ascertained must be present in your skills taxonomy, a description of each of those skills, which department’s members should select the listed skills, and whether the skill is mandatory.

 Important: Do remember that skill descriptions are an important part of a skill taxonomy.
 The more specific you are here, the less the chances of individuals interpreting it differently.
 Specific skill descriptions in your taxonomy will help you get a more accurate picture of skills growth or gaps if any.